Selective Mutism: Why Certain Words are Trickier (hello / goodbye / please / thank you / sorry)

 Of course, it is absolutely possible to work on your child’s achievable goals and then gradually work up to those higher-level goals at your child's pace.

-For more on selective mutism, please like the Confident Children Facebook page here and please subscribe to my mailing list at the top of this page.
+For more on selective mutism, please like the Confident Children Facebook page here and please subscribe to our mailing list at the top of this page as mailing list subscribers are always the first to find out about events we are running and any of our Selective Mutism news.

 Wishing you all the very best in helping your child with selective mutism!